First picture of Queen’s gravestone revealed as Windsor chapel opens to public

 The stone is made from hand-carved Belgian black marble with brass letter inlays, to match the previous ledger stone.
 The picture, released by Buckingham Palace, shows the stone surrounded by floral tributes and wreaths.

-It comes ahead of the Queen's burial site opening to visitors next week as Windsor Castle reopens to the public following her funeral.
-People can pay their respects at St George's Chapel from September 29.
+The Queen’s burial site is opening to visitors next week as Windsor Castle reopens to the public following her funeral.
+People can pay their respects at St George’s Chapel from 29 September.

 The Queen was laid to rest with the Duke of Edinburgh on Monday evening in a private service attended by the King and the royal family, which followed her state funeral at Westminster Abbey and committal service in Windsor.

-The King George VI Memorial Chapel, which sits within the walls of St George's Chapel, was commissioned by the Queen in 1962 as a burial place for her father King George VI - designed by George Pace and finished in 1969.
+The King George VI memorial chapel, which sits within the walls of St George’s Chapel, was commissioned by the Queen in 1962 as a burial place for her father King George VI, and designed by George Pace and finished in 1969.

 The chapel will reopen to visitors next week on all days the castle is open to the public, excluding Sundays when it is only open for worshippers.